 When the museum closed due to the covid-19 pandemic, the project team began designing an online representation of the exhibition.
 The website allows visitors to virtually experience everything the exhibition has to offer and celebrates our cultural diversity in a thought provoking way.

 The Nerve Centre’s Creative Centenaries project has developed a suite of graphic novels focused on real-life characters from Ireland’s Decade of Centenaries.
-This event will showcase these resources and how they can be downloaded and used for free.
+This event showcased these resources and how they can be downloaded and used for free.

 The graphic novels were developed with our shared history in mind, highlighting prominent figures and events important to both nationalist and unionist communities on this island.
 From Constance Markiewicz to Lady Londonderry, the Battle of Messines to the Easter Rising; the history of the turbulent decade leading up to the creation of Northern Ireland and the Free State is covered in insightful detail.
 These resources aim to complement the curriculum, as well as to supplement it.

-This On-Line Exhibition entitled ‘A PEACE OF ME’ will showcase reflections of participants who have journeyed with us here at Building Communities Resource Centre, either individually or as a group.
+This online exhibition entitled ‘A PEACE OF ME’ showcased reflections of participants who have journeyed with us here at Building Communities Resource Centre, either individually or as a group.

-These reflection pieces will take many forms of delivery such as music, poetry, photography, craft and art and be representative of the good relations work that has taken place within our Borough of Causeway Coast and Glens.
+These reflection pieces took many forms of delivery such as music, poetry, photography, craft and art and be representative of the good relations work that has taken place within our Borough of Causeway Coast and Glens.